vicenteg/vicenteg.github.io/_drafts/2016-06-15-user-homes-in-mapr.md

 Volume ACEs are very useful as a way to limit access to data in the volume.
 Regardless of what permissions a user sets on files within the volume, users who do not match the ACE are denied access.
-Since only a user with administrative priviliges can modify volumes, this is a good way to avoid inadvertent data sharing.
+Since only a user with administrative privileges can modify volumes, this is a good way to prevent inadvertent data sharing.

  We used the `-ae` option to set the "accountable entity" so that this volume is counted toward user `vince``s entity quota.